 A muse on the little ways we can make a difference.

-Following the international celebration of Earth Day, April 22nd, let’s ponder what that means as individuals here in Delaware, and what we can do to truly make noise and a difference – just with little things.
+In this winter season of reflection, let’s ponder what that means as individuals here in Delaware, and what we can do to truly make noise and a difference – just with little things.

 We kindheartedly recycle what we can, pay attention to Styrofoam to-go containers (hint: it’s not nerdy anymore to bring your Bento Box to dinner out with neighbors), and start using metal straws instead of the plastic ones that have a horrible reputation well-deserved.
 They clog waterways, suffocate unassuming wildlife that mistakes it as food, and even upends ocean ecosystems.